kvsnsaikishan/Innomatics-internship-tasks/README.md

 # Innomatics Python Tasks

-This repository contains all my Python assignments completed during training at **Innomatics Research Labs**.
+This repository contains all my Data Science assignments completed during training at **Innomatics Research Labs**.
 The work is organized into structured task folders covering both basic and advanced Python concepts.

 ---